ros-org/ubuntu/README.md

 >$ ssh-keygen -t rsa -C $USER@hitrobotgroup.com

+may need to add ssh only if the system isn’t doing it for you automatically.

+>$ ssh-add ~/.ssh/id_rsa

 install gitg for git and rapidsvn for svn

 >$ sudo apt-get install gitg rapidsvn meld